 A SingPass login is necessary to access your CPF profile.
 Simply head to the official website and you can download it on any smartphone through Apple’s App Store, Android’s Google Play, or Huawei’s App Gallery.

-2. Login to the CPF Healthcare Dashboard
+2. Log in to your CPF Healthcare Dashboard

-Login to the Healthcare Dashboard
+Log in to the Healthcare Dashboard.

-3. Check for Existing Integrated Shield Plans
+3. Check for existing Integrated Shield Plans

 Comparison of Integrated Shield Plans